IBM/voicebot-on-whatsapp-using-watson-services/README.md

 - At this point you have successfully configured the Voicebot Application
 ### 6. Try out voicebot on WhatsApp

-- In the voicebot app, you will see **View Application in Action** tab.

 ![](doc/source/images/qrcode.png)

 - Scan the QR code in your Phone to open the WhatsApp chat with Twilio's messaging API.